wandersick/ws-dynamic-group/README.md

 # Release Notes

+* Version 1.2 - 20190409
+    * Performance enhancement
+    * Script has been separated into three sections which can be optionally enabled: Backup (Before), Main Logic and Backup (After).
+For performance reasons, only Main Logic is enabled by default

 * Version 1.1 - 20190315
     * Besides already supported method of statically creating CSV input file, dynamic LDAP input mode is now supported, where incoming.csv is generated according to a LDAP query specified in the script, live from current Active Directory domain